‘RHONJ’ Star Melissa Gorga, 40, Slammed As She Flaunts Toned Abs In New Instagram Post

 Another also put Gorga on blast for the many sponsored posts she shares online, writing, “Please stop endorsing everything and bring your posts back to what we follow you for.”

 A third person commented on the new Instagram upload, “Aww no!!!
-I look up to you loads and I’m so sad your promoting this” while another told the TV star that they were “unfollowing” her account after seeing the upload.
+I look up to you loads and I’m so sad your [sic] promoting this” while another told the TV star they were “unfollowing” her account after seeing the upload.

 View this post on Instagram